woocommerce/woocommerce-subscriptions-importer-exporter/README.md

 *	product_id - this must contain either the id of a regular or variable subscription product within your store.
 * subscription_status - can be one of: active, expired, pending, on-hold or cancelled.
 *	subscription_start_date - if provided this must be in the format YYYY-MM-DD (for example: "2014-07-21").
 If not set, the current date will be used.
 *	subscription_expiry_date - if provided this must be in the format YYYY-MM-DD (for example: "2014-07-21").
-If not set, the subscription trial expiration date will be calculated based on the free trial set on the product (if any) and the subscription's start date.
+If not set, the subscription expiration date will be calculated based on the length set on the subscription product and the subscription's start date.
 *	subscription_end_date - if provided this must be in the format YYYY-MM-DD (for example: "2014-07-21").
 If not set, the subscription end date will be left empty - this date is simply a record of a day in the past the subscription ended, either due to expiraiton or cancellation.